Advantages and disadvantages of using polygraphs in criminal investigations

 Advantages of the use of polygraph in criminal investigations:

-1. Helps detect signs of stress and deception: The polygraph measures the subject's physiological response, such as heart rate, blood pressure and skin conductance, among other parameters.
-These changes can indicate whether someone is lying or under stress, which can be useful in identifying suspects in criminal investigations.
+1. Helps to detect signs of stress and deception: The polygraph measures the subject's physiological response, such as heart rate, blood pressure and skin conductance, among other parameters.
+These changes can indicate whether someone is lying or under stress, which can be useful for identifying suspects in criminal investigations.

-2. It can provide new lines of investigation: Polygraph results can sometimes open up new lines of investigation or confirm existing suspicions.
-This can help investigators focus their efforts on specific individuals or areas, which can speed up the process of solving cases.
+2. It can provide new lines of research: In some cases, the results of the polygraph can open new lines of investigation or confirm existing suspicions.
+This can help investigators to focus their efforts on specific individuals or areas, which can speed up the process of solving cases.

 3. Can be used as an interrogation technique: Although the polygraph is not infallible, its use can be used as an effective interrogation technique.
 The presence of the machine can influence the subject's behaviour, making them more likely to reveal information or confess to a crime.